-As Florida recovers from the impact of Hurricane Irma, here are some resources compiled by FAA staff.
+As Florida closely prepares for the impact of Hurricane Ian, here are some resources compiled by FAA staff.
 These resources will be updated as more information becomes available.

 If you are without electricity: Review this food safety guide for when to discard your perishable food. http://www.foodsafety.gov/keep/charts/refridg_food.html

 If you are without air conditioning: This can be the most uncomfortable side effect of losing power during a storm.
 Try to prevent as much light from entering and warming the house by covering up your windows on the inside.
 If you have back-up or battery operated fans, don't run them unless you are in the room.
 Fans create a difference in perceived temperature but do not cool the room; instead, they create a cooling effect by dispersing the heat off your skin.
 It is said they can actually add heat to a room just by running.

 If you do not have running water: Use water stored in bathtub or washing machine ONLY for washing and flushing.

 For tree removal, cleanup, landscaping, mold remediation, roofing/ tarps, remodel/renovation and more, please see NCFAA's Supplier Directory at https://www.NCFAA.net/directory/.

 For finding available housing or to list apartments as available:

 Florida Red Cross: https://www.redcross.org/ns/apology/disaster_homepage.html

 United Way of Florida: http://www.uwof.org/

 National Hurricane Center: http://www.nhc.noaa.gov/